-Following my meeting with creator of Grey Goose, Francois Thubault, I sat down with Mr Raashid Hooks, another a man of measure.
+Following my meeting with creator of Grey Goose, Francois Thubault, I sat down with Mr Raashid Hooks, another man of measure.
 Their similiarites are plenty: a special attention to detail and desire to create the extraordinary using fine craft but mostly, the synchronicity when a gentleman’s personality matches his external presentation.
-I first met Mr Hooks and recall a sense of intimidation with his impeccable taste in menswear and imposing stature.
-It was in conversation that I truly grasped his sense of style, positivity and grounded nature.
-As an all-around creative he is an entrepreneur from New York whose talent lies in illustration, performance and tailoring.
+It was Mr Hooks impeccable taste in menswear and imposing stature that first struck me but in conversation I truly grasped his sense of style, positivity and grounded nature.
+As an all-around creative, he is an entrepreneur whose talent lies in illustration, performance and tailoring.

 Describe yourself in 5 words.

 I’m a Virgo, well technically I’m a Leo/Virgo cusp.
 I don’t think it’s entirely accurate, while I can see a lot of the characteristics of both Leo and Virgo in myself, some of the more negative traits are a bit tough to swallow.
 You never want to see yourself as anal retentive or a blusterer!
 I suppose a lot of the fun in knowing zodiac signs is being able to tell people the reason why they’re so screwed up is because it was written in the stars.
 It takes a lot of the pressure off having to change bad habits.

 Where did you grow up and where do you live now?